ivanolmo/fend-webpack-content-v2/README.md

 This is a v2 to my original repo.
 Covid and a newborn meant a break from code  :|

+Small, simple app is fully functional and complete.

 The goal of this repo is be an example of a basic but functional app built on Express and Webpack.